 Single boiler: One heating element for both brewing and steaming.
 Good for beginners, but you have to wait between brewing espresso and steaming milk.

-Dual boiler: Two separate heating elements, brew with one, steam with the other simultaneously.
+Dual boiler: Two separate heating elements: one for brewing, one for steaming simultaneously.
 More consistent results.
 Better for milk drinks like lattes and cappuccinos.

 PID controller: A digital temperature regulator that keeps your brew temperature precise and stable.
-This is a big deal for espresso quality.
+A big deal for espresso quality.

 The 5 Best Espresso Machines of 2026

-The Breville Bambino Plus is the easiest recommendation for anyone buying their first espresso machine.
-It heats up in just 3 seconds (seriously), has a PID temperature controller for consistent brewing, and includes automatic milk frothing.
-This means it textures your milk for you with the press of a button.
+The Sage Bambino Plus is the easiest recommendation for anyone buying their first espresso machine.
+It heats up in just 3 seconds (seriously), has a PID temperature controller for consistent brewing, and includes automatic milk frothing that textures your milk for you with the press of a button.

 It’s compact, approachable, and produces genuinely good espresso right out of the box.
 You’re not going to get competition-level shots from it, but you’re going to get way better espresso than you’ve ever made at home.
 And because it holds your hand through the trickier parts (like milk steaming), it’s genuinely fun to learn on.